guilbaults/TrailblazingTurtle/README.md

 ```

 Download the metadata file from the IDP as metadata.xml
-Our shibboleth only seems to work with Redirect binding, so we remove manually the POST binding for SingleSignOnService.
+Our Shibboleth IDP only seems to work with Redirect binding, so we remove manually the POST binding for SingleSignOnService.

 ## API
 An API is available to modify resources in the database.
 This is used by the jobscript collector.
 A local superuser need to be created: